SteffenEger/multipleMany2ManyAligner/README.md

-    segmented-X-strings should always be from the same alphabet (e.g. letter words) in all N files segmented-Y-strings may be different (e.g. phonetic) representations of the X strings
+    segmented-X-strings should always be from the same alphabet (e.g. letter words) in all N files segmented-Y-strings may be different (e.g. phonetic) representations of the X strings Sequences must be separated by a tab symbol.

-    More precisely: if you want to align X Y_1 Y_2 ...
-Y_N
-    then the N files must be as follows:
+    More precisely: if you want to align sequences of the form X Y_1 Y_2 ...
+Y_N then the N files must be as follows:

     File 1: Sequences of type X and Y_1 are bi-aligned